 DNA analysis is a rapidly growing field of healthcare for people and pets.
-So your pet’s DNA test needs to be done because this is an important step in caring for your pet because it’s always better to know your pal is at risk for a genetic disease before the problem is Untreatable.
+Your pet’s DNA test needs to be done because this is an important step in caring for your pet.
+After all, it’s always better to know your pal is at risk for genetic disease before the problem is Untreatable.

 Love & affection

 Love and affection are useful for every dog.
-If you give a love and affection to your Welsh Terriers then the dog will love you back.
-Your Welsh Terriers puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+If you give love and affection to your Welsh Terriers, then the dog will love you back.
+Your Welsh Terriers puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, there are many healthy foods available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Welsh Terriers is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.